Our organic potatoes research in pictures: photo series and report from the last twelve months

 Much of our spring and summer fieldwork was related to potatoes.

-Led by our researchers Orsolya Papp and Dániel Ganszky, our SolACE project potato cultivation experiments are now in their second consecutive year.
+Led by our researchers Orsolya Papp and Dániel Ganszky, our SolACE project potato cultivation experiments are now in their third consecutive year.
 There are two main experiments within the project, the details of which you can read about in our previous article.

 WHAT DO WE EXAMINE, AND HOW?

 An important milestone for us was the first use of our small-scale seed drill in our research on nutrients, water scarcity, inoculation and pre-cropping in the Ecological Farming Department of the Experimental Plant and Training Farm of the Szent István University, which greatly helped in preparing the experiments.

 After successful sowing, the phenological (developmental) and physiological (functional) status of the plants was recorded at several stages, while the necessary plant protection and agrotechnical tasks were also performed (e.g. mechanical weed and pest control, which means hoeing :), and the removal of potato beetles).

 In addition to the traditional status surveys, we also took thermal camera recordings by drone.
 By analysing the thermal images, we were able to examine how each activity affected the temperature of the plants relative to their environment, which is related to the amount of evaporation and photosynthetic activity.